wp-plugins/ninja-forms-recaptcha-field/readme.txt

  Adds reCAPTCHA field to Ninja Forms.

 == Description ==

+= Tough on bots, Easy on humans =

-Adds a "No CAPTCHA reCAPTCHA" field type to Ninja Forms form builder Forms with a "No CAPTCHA reCAPTCHA" will validate the field before successful submission.
+Adds a ** Google reCAPTCHA ** field type to Ninja Forms form builder.
+Forms with a ** reCAPTCHA ** will validate the field before successful submission.

 == Installation ==
-Upload the plugin to wp-content->plugins directory Activate it from wordpress dashboard
+* Upload the plugin to wp-content->plugins directory,
+* Activate it from wordpress dashboard,
-Add the Site Key and Secret from Forms->ReCaptcha
+* Add the Site Key and Secret from Forms->ReCaptcha,
-Edit Form and you will see Google ReCaptcha field under Template Fields
+* Edit Form and you will see Google ReCaptcha field under Template Fields

 == Screenshots ==